CopernicaMarketingSoftware/http-signatures-php/README.md

 The signatures from Copernica must include the (request-target), host, date, content-length, content-type, digest and x-copernica-id headers.
-This last header contains your customer ID that uses to ensure that the call is really dealing with your account.
+This last header contains your customer ID that Copernica uses to ensure that the call is really related to your account.
 The public key to verify the signature is stored in DNS in the same format as DKIM public keys (do check if the key is really stored in the copernica.com domain!).